alexandrglm/myLearningCorner/z80asmmooc/contents/Course/MODULE_1:Sprite_in_machine_Code/C01_CHALLENGES/C01-01_Drawing_Red_Pixel_On_Screen.md

       Opcode 32, to load what's stored on the acummulator, `a`, on the desired mem. address, `C0 00`.

     * `18 FE` -> `jr d` -> `jr FE`
-      Opcode 18, to perform a relative jump on FE, performing an infinite loop.
+      Opcode 18, to perform a relative jump on FE, performing the infinite loop needed to maintain what's executed on-screen.

+# Using the debugger

 1. Run WinAPE.
 2. Open the debugger (F7).
 3. Find an empty/available mem. address.
 (For example, 4000)